DILCISBoard/E-ARK-DIP/specification/index.md

 This is a very generic, but handy, definition.
 To be more specific, the E-ARK DIP is:

 - an IP which is sent (or is ready to be sent) to the user in an Access environment;
-- supported by E-ARK tools, i.e. can be rendered by Access Software.
+- supported by tools, i.e. can be rendered by Access Software.

 First of all, the DIP looks like the AIP: It replicates the structure of the AIP from which it is derived.
 It also inherits metadata as well as the intellectual entities of the AIP.
 An E-ARK AIP may therefore also be a E-ARK DIP, however in most cases it is necessary to convert from an AIP to a DIP.
 The DIP allows for example for the inclusion of new DIP representation formats, which are more user-friendly than the AIP formats that are intended for long-term preservation purposes.